PMBio/limix-backup/limix/README.txt

         - there is a covar_inputs with proper set and get X
     - how to handle gradient with respect to X?

-mean_base
-- handle paramMask

-gp_base
-- general gp with gradients
-- general gp with linear mean (and reml)
-    - calculate B and set it to params
-- move Areml_inv.chol,.inv,.logdet to matrix class caching?
-    - Areml is in principle a suitable covariance matrix
-- _grad_idx, good solution?

-covariance (->covar_base.py???)
-- specialized covar knows parameters with proper name, getParams build the vactor on spot.
-    Same thing in combinators and gp
-- alternatively vector of params is known and specific setters act directely on the elements of the array
-- paramMask into covar
-- caching for combinators does not work properly
-    - handling different parametrization
-- scale parameters does not change logdet, eigenval decomp, etc...